Homemade Chicken Soup Ramen (鶏だしラーメン; tori dashi ramen)

 Make an incision in the chicken thigh along the bone.
 Season with salt and pepper.

 Heat 1 tbsp of vegetable oil in a frying pan.
 Fry both sides of the chicken until golden brown.
-Remove the chicken and add the negi and ginger.
+Remove the chicken and add the leek and ginger.
 Stir-fry until aromatic.

-Place the chicken, negi, ginger, 1 tsp of salt and 1.6 liters of water in a large pot and bring to the boil.
+Place the chicken, leek, ginger, 1 tsp of salt and 1.6 liters of water in a large pot and bring to a boil.
 Reduce the heat to low and simmer for 35 minutes.

-When the soup has been reduced to half, remove the chicken.
+When the soup reduces to half, remove the chicken.
 Debone and tear into pieces.
-Test the soup and adjust the taste with salt.
+Test the soup and adjust with salt to taste.
 Blanch the bok choy and cut into easy-to-eat pieces.

 Fill a separate pot with water and bring to a boil.
-Add the instant ramen and continue boiling, adding water 2-3 times to keep it from boiling ever.
-Drain thoroughly after cooking for slightly less time than stated on the pack.
-Arrange in individual serving bowls.
-Pour soup over the noodles and top with chicken and bok choy.
+Add the instant ramen and continue boiling, adding water 2-3 times to keep it from boiling over.
+Cook the noodles slightly less than the amount of time specified on the package, then drain thoroughly.
+Arrange in individual serving bowls, and pour the chicken soup over the noodles.
+Top with shredded chicken and bok choy.